XDragoon

-The series was designed primarily to serve as an animated series, but the author has decided to cancel the project and proceed with a webcomic.
+The series was designed primarily to serve as an animated series, but the author decided to cancel the project and proceed with a webcomic.
 It has a weekly publication through pages relying on language versions in Portuguese and English.

 History

 Rocky and Alfred are two humanoid dragons, coming from the planet Gan-Mah infiltrated the ship its emperor Krad Del Black, seeking a magic stone known as XGem found on Earth, along with his army.
 Upon arrival on the planet the two engage in a battle against a soldier and fall in a city where saving a human girl, Renata who happens to host them at home since then.
 With time during the series new characters are appearing, some teaming up to Rocky, while others opposed him and his friends.

 Comics

-On total, 35 Chapters, 3 Extra Comics and a special Story was produced, over 2000 pages were drawn.
-The webcomics run from August 1, 2008 to November 12, 2016.
-The series consists in various Arcs:
+In total, 35 chapters, 3 supplementary installments and a special story were produced, and over 2000 pages were drawn.
+The webcomic ran from August 1, 2008 to November 12, 2016.
+The series consists of various Arcs: